123jimin/voltedit/README.md

 		* Stops and KSH `zoom_bottom`, `zoom_side`, `zoom_top`
 	* [Native file system](https://web.dev/native-file-system/) is supported (if enabled via `chrome://flags`)
 		* Ctrl+S actually updates the original ksh/kson file!
-		* Be careful that currently some informations such as camera zooms and FX effects are lost while done on KSH.
+		* Be careful that currently some informations such as slam rotations and FX effects are lost while done on KSH.
 	* No internal restriction on number of lanes/lasers
 		* To enable for VOLTEdit to edit other games' chart such as Pop'n Music, DDR, PIU, ...
 		* Data structure and edit operations have no fundamental limitations on them.